 Playful luxe is the trend that just won’t die and for Christmas, Fendi has gone for it in a major way.
 Enter its Bag Bugs, which first made their appearance on the AW13 runway in all their funny-faced, Muppets-esque furry glory.

-This month, Harrods has the exclusive on Fendi’s Bag Bags capsule collection.
-Continue reading
+This month, Harrods has the exclusive on Fendi’s Bag Bugs capsule collection. (more…)

 I do love a bit of serendipity.
 I’m researching Australian brands for a feature and by sheer coincidence, an email arrived last week introducing me to hand sewn footwear line Feit.